 Introduction to Punxsutawney, Pennsylvania

 Punxsutawney, Pennsylvania, in Jefferson county, is 64 miles NE of Pittsburgh, Pennsylvania.
-The town has a population of 6,271.

 Greater Punxsutawney was incorporated in 1907 by consolidating the Punxsutawney and Claysville boroughs.
 The town is named for the Delaware Indian term meaning "town of the sandflies."
 This town was known for its glassworks, machine shops, silk, planning, flour mills, foundries, and ironworks.
 Punxsutawney became famous when a movie was made about a groundhog that lives in the town.
 This groundhog, named Phil, can supposedly predict the weather.
 When the movie became a hit, it drew thousands of tourists who visit every year to find out the length of winter from the groundhog.